DoctorDan1986/ChronoTrigger-MSU1/README.txt

 * Use correct timing for fade-in/fade-out
 * Credits/Epoch fix
 * Hook fanfare ?
-* Intro: don't switch immediately to Peaceful days when waking up
 * FMV from the PS1 version (Version 2.0)

 =====================